"I Don’t Deserve To Be Burned Out." How Capitalism Complicates Rest

 Beyond individual efforts to overcome burnout, there is an urgent need for structural changes.
 We have things we can do to try to navigate burnout and the accompanying guilt, but this is a social issue.
 “A major solution to burnout is to curb the extreme work hours that unfettered capitalism leads to.
 Workplaces need to not be overloading people.
 There's a lot of these workplace wellness programs, but most people don’t have the time to take up what these programs offer,” explains Dr Hayden.

-“What we're realizing through research is that true productivity comes from knowing when to rest, when to move, when and how to take care of your body, and how to take care of your mind.
+“What we're realising through research is that true productivity comes from knowing when to rest, when to move, when and how to take care of your body, and how to take care of your mind.
 It's no longer going hard, 24/7,” says Cuni.
-Workplaces need to recognize this, and make accommodations accordingly.
+Workplaces need to recognise this, and make accommodations accordingly.

-And we all need to recognize there’s no overnight fix and cut ourselves, and others, some slack.
-Ochoa-Monaco still struggles to prioritize herself over work, especially during COVID, when she was doing everything from journaling, daily affirmations, and therapy, to creating schedules and color-coded calendars to feel like she was accomplishing something.
+And we all need to recognise there’s no overnight fix and cut ourselves, and others, some slack.
+Ochoa-Monaco still struggles to prioritise herself over work, especially during COVID, when she was doing everything from journaling, daily affirmations, and therapy, to creating schedules and colour-coded calendars to feel like she was accomplishing something.

 “Looking back, this was completely unhealthy.
 I should have looked at this period in time like this: If I accomplished something, great.
 If I didn't, at least I stayed alive,” she says.